 Job Retention Scheme

-If your business is closed, and staff are no longer needed to work, you can furlough these employees.
+If your business has been impacted by Coronavirus, and staff are no longer needed to work, you can furlough these employees.
 This means they’re still employed by you and on your payroll, but you won’t be paying them, nor will they be performing any work tasks for you.
-The scheme has recently been extended to cover staff wages up to October 2020.

 Compulsory commission can be paid to furloughed sales staff, and it’s suggested that this is worked out in a similar way to working out annual leave payments.

 This includes any commission for selling vehicles and aftersales products, and the test to be applied is ‘commission paid to staff in normal trading conditions’, and contracted – but this contract can be verbal.

 Limited company directors, even if they're the only employee, can furlough their PAYE income.

 If a director does this, they can’t then work for the firm, but can continue to perform statutory director's obligations, eg, official legal filings

 The scheme has recently been updated.
 You can find out more here or watch the government information video here.

 Businesses with less than 250 employees can reclaim Statutory Sick Pay for any employees who have had to take time off due to COVID-19 to cover up to two weeks of statutory sick pay.

 You can find out more about the rebate scheme here.